-Introduction to Best Civilization Board Games 2022
+Introduction to Best Civilization Board Games 2024

 The Civilization series of video games is one of my favorites and most played ones.
-I’ve played all of them, including spin-offs and alternatives.
+I’ve played most of them, including spin-offs and alternatives.
 There’s just something about watching your nation grow from a feeble tribe to a mighty space-faring civilization.

 If you click on an affiliate link, it will take you to the Amazon store.
 If you then buy something, I will earn a commission – I am a member of the Amazon Associates program, as well as others.